Man touts electric unicycle as answer to high gas prices

-FALL RIVER, Mass.
-(AP) — A Massachusetts man says he has the answer for those singing the blues about stratospheric gas prices.
+FALL RIVER, Mass.— A Massachusetts man says he has the answer for those singing the blues about stratospheric gas prices.

 Rick Madeira, of Fall River, has taken to riding his electric unicycle to work, saving on gas and cutting his commute time in the process.